pkpio/pkpio.github.io/_posts/2020-12-27-wrap-up-2020-good-things.md

 header:
   teaser: /assets/images/blog/2020-wrap-up.gif
   og_image: /assets/images/blog/2020-wrap-up.png
+excerpt: >-

-excerpt: 2020 is a year dominated by uncertainty, loss and suffering.
+  2020 is a year dominated by uncertainty, loss and suffering.
 A retrospective of good things could help us get through these challenging times.
+published: true
 ---

 > "Certain years are so eventful they are regarded as pivotal in history, years when wars and slavery ended and deep generational fissures burst into the open — 1865, 1945 and 1968 among them.
 The year 2020 will certainly join this list." — New York Times.

 2020 is a year dominated by uncertainty, loss and suffering.
 A retrospective of good things could help us get through these challenging times.
 In this post, I am going to look past all that didn't go well and share some personal positive moments from this year.
 I hope that this encourages more people to do that same to keep ourselves sane in this otherwise chaotic year.
 Here we go:

 New Home